-In this section we prove several results which follow easily from the $12$ Tiles Theorem, by which we mean Theorems~\ref{thm:tilethm}, \ref{thm:tilethmb}.
+In this section we prove several results which follow easily from the Twelve Tiles Theorem, by which we mean either of Theorems~\ref{thm:tilethm} or \ref{thm:tilethmb}.

 For our first application, we give another proof of Theorem~\ref{threecoloring} stating that the continuous chromatic number of $F(2^{\Z^2})$ is $4$.
-This includes a new proof of Theorem~\ref{threecoloring} for the lower-bound as well as a proof different from \cite{gao_countable_2015} for the upper-bound.
+This includes a new proof of Theorem~\ref{threecoloring} for the lower bound as well as a proof different from \cite{gao_countable_2015} for the upper bound.
 These are included in the next two results.